 According to Microsoft, Fusion processed 50 billion alerts from across the Microsoft Sentinel platform in December 2019.
 Of these, 111 were identified as incident candidates (yellow), before further AI-powered analysis narrowed the list to just 25 high fidelity (red) incidents.

 There was just one red incident in every 2,000,000,000 events logged.
 This goes to show the scale and power of ML and AI when applied to SIEM – and gives some indication of how much time and resource can be saved.

 Fusion truly is the next generation of threat detection in SIEM.
 Using ML and AI to convert these low-level yellow alerts into incidents not only helps identify the “low and slow” attacks, but also reduces the false positive rate in the process.
 This drastically reduces the mean time to detection (MTTD) rate of even the unknown threats that are traversing your network.
 In addition, this method of alerting boasts a 90% reduction rate in alert fatigue, which frees up resources to be proactive in threat hunting for any additional threats.

-The headline benefits of Azure Sentinel Fusion alert rules include:
+The headline benefits of Microsoft Sentinel Fusion alert rules include:

 - Protection against known and unknown threats to improve overall security posture.

 - Accelerated threat detection, reducing time to detection and remediation.

 - Increased automation simplifies operations, freeing your security team to focus on developing fixes and hunting for additional threats.